manriquebale/countries-frontend/README.md

 - **No Results Message:** In case the service doesn't return any results, a message indicating "No results found" will be displayed.

-**Install Dependencies:**
+## Install Dependencies
-    Run `npm install` to install all dependencies.
+    - Run `npm install` to install all dependencies.

-    Run `ng serve` for a dev server.
+    - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests